 Stretching offers a bit more flexibility with what to listen to.
-Depending on what your goal of stretching in that moment is, you could listen to soothing music to help you unwind or high-intensity hits to keep you motivated.
-Whatever helps you best enjoy your stretching session.
+Depending on what your goal of stretching at that moment is, you could listen to soothing music to help you unwind or high-intensity hits to keep you motivated.
+Whatever help you best enjoy your stretching session.

 If doing a 5-minute stretch gets you off the couch, then that is wonderful!
 If you have a chance to do yoga with a loved one, either virtually or in person: amazing!
 Find what works for you and incorporate it into your life.

 Start stretching today by downloading WeStretch from the App Store or Google Play.